 With the upper campus remotely located from the Maritime Training Center, spaces such as the library, Learning Center, and study areas are not easily accessible.
-In some courses, students spend eight hours per day in scheduled instruction.
-The Maritime Training Center is void of student study areas or places where faculty and students can interact, relax, or receive academic support.
+In some courses, students spend eight hours per day in schedule instruction.
+The Maritime Training Center is basically void of student study areas or places where faculty and students can interact, relax, or receive academic support.

-For the Maritime Training Center to expand courses and programs into other areas of the maritime industry and in turn increase partnerships within industry, it needs improved facilities.
+The renovation project is needed for the Maritime Training Center to expand courses and programs into other areas of the maritime industry and in turn increase partnerships within industry.
 Additional space and/or reconfigured spaces are needed to provide opportunities for partnerships within the towing industry, seafood processing industry, fishing industry and other maritime related employers.
 Renovated and reconfigured spaces will provide safer and more secure working environments for both students and faculty.
 It will also allow facilities staff and faculty to focus on their intended work rather than monitoring problematic building maintenance issues and building safety.

-To make the Ketchikan Regional Maritime Technical Training Center a reality, UAS Ketchikan requested and was awarded a five-year \$6.6 million grant from the U.S. Department of Education Strengthening Institutions Division to renovate the current maritime facility and transform it into a Regional Maritime Technical Training Center that offers the training and education necessary for Alaska Native, rural Alaskans, and other students to qualify for living-wage jobs in the communities where they live.
+To make the Ketchikan Regional Maritime Technical Training Center a reality, UAS Ketchikan requested and was awarded a five-year \$6.6 million grant from the Department of Education to renovate the current maritime facility and transform it into a Regional Maritime Technical Training Center that offers the training and education necessary for Alaska Native, rural Alaskans, and other students to qualify for living-wage jobs in the communities where they live.

-Year one of the grant was meant to develop a 4-year phased renovation plan with architectural and engineering documents.
-Year one was also planned to obtain necessary approvals in order to begin renovations in year two of the grant.
+Year one of the grant provides \$439,000 for planning a 4-year phased renovation.
+The funding will secure consultants including architects, engineers, and academic space planners to study and recommend a desired course of action.
+First year planning funds will also be used to develop all architectural and engineering construction documents and obtain necessary approvals in order to begin renovations in year two of the grant.